 This program is a great first step to develop knowledge and understanding of the Canadian immigration system, policies and procedures, and start gaining valuable work experience in the immigration field.

 Graduates can pursue job opportunities in immigration consulting firms, immigration law offices, and government offices, or they can continue their studies in the immigration and/or legal fields.

-Legal assistants will be able to branch out and advance their career with a specialization in immigration.
+Legal assistants will be able to branch out and advance their careers with a specialization in immigration.
 This program is a great starting point for foreign-trained practitioners who would like to gain valuable understanding of Canadian immigration procedures.

 Students have the option to transfer credits and pursue the Immigration Consultant Diploma program.
 This program allows students to branch out and get on the pathway towards becoming Regulated Canadian Immigration Consultants.

-This program is intended to provide students with the knowledge and skills required to assist with an immigration practice.
+This program is intended to provide students with the knowledge and skills required to assist in an immigration practice.
 Upon completion of this program, students will be prepared to work as a legal assistant for an immigration consulting office or law firm.

 Who Will Benefit from the Program